Skip to content

 Why are we all trying to do the same thing separately?

 Most people in Anniston know Interfaith Ministries as the place you call when you're about to get evicted.
 That's not wrong, but it's incomplete.
-The organization runs six distinct programs, and each one fills a different gap.
+The organization runs eight distinct programs, and each one fills a different gap.

 Emergency Assistance is the core.
 Rent payments, utility bills, prescriptions, transportation costs.
 The kind of urgent needs where the difference between help arriving Tuesday or Friday is the difference between keeping your apartment and losing it.
 I've seen families come through that door needing $800 by the end of the week.
 That's not a situation where spiritual counsel helps.
 It's a situation where money helps.